NHS Continuing Care Volunteer Support Group

 - if you are working with a solicitor or any fee reclaim agency.

 Members of the NHS Continuing Care Volunteer Support group are all volunteers who have successfully obtained NHS Continuing Care funding.
 They offer practical support and information based on their own experience.
 They do not offer legal advice.
 While you do not need to engage a solicitor to do this you may decide to do so.
-Limited resources mean the group cannot provide any additional support to those approaching a solicitor or other advisors.
+Limited resources mean the group cannot provide any additional support to those approaching a solicitor or other advisers.

 Reflections by Barbara Pointon on making a complaint to the Health Ombudsman's following a decision to refuse NHS continuing healthcare funding.